 Experience optimization in a nutshell

 Experimentation is used to test different digital experiences with users and measure the effectiveness of these experiences.
-In practice, these usually take the form of an A/B test or a Multivariate test (MVT).
+In practice, these usually take the form of an A/B test or a multivariate test (MVT).
 Measuring happens by setting a specific goal and tracking user behavior in analytics.
 A common goal used is the number of “conversions”, which can take several forms.
 In its most simple form, it could be a higher Click-Through Rate (CTR) on a certain Call-to-Action (CTA) button.
-However, conversion can also be seen broader, like for example the amount of completed orders orthe average order volume over time.
+However, conversion can also be seen broader, like for example the number of completed orders or the average order volume over time.

 After these tests, a choice can be made about which of the tested experiences is the most effective (a.k.a. the “winning” experience), which is often the one picked to be put live for all customers.
 However, if analytics show that a certain experience resonates more with a specific customer segment, it might be decided to set up a personalization rule that serves the most-suited experience for that specific segment of customers.
 This test-driven approach is considered a best practice in Experience Optimization: first test, then personalize!